YeomeoR/CMO_tech_test/README.md

 #### Connection to MariaDB
 Connection is implemented in procedural coding style.
+Some basic prevention of SQL injection using placeholder in query.

 ##### Location of project

 The project resides in a folder in wamp64/www/ called vat_calc.
 Files for the project will be served from within here using [localhost](http://localhost/vat_calc/VAT_calc.php).